mack73/azure-alerts-to-teams/README.md

 # Azure Service Health Alerts to Teams
 Currently the Service Health alerts in Azure do not allow notifications to be pushed to Teams.
 To fill this gap, these Arm templates can be used to deploy a logic app and accompanying alerts that publish Azure Service Health alerts to a Teams channel. *NOTE* At this time, the logic app teams connector to post a message (v3) is still in preview.

-The Arm templates can be used to deploy the following:
+The Arm templates deploys the following:
 * An API connection to Teams
 * A logic App that parses the Service Health alerts json and publishes it as a human readable message on a Teams channel
 * An action group to trigger the logic app